SumanthSrungavarapu/-Water-/README.md

-# -Water-
+# -Water- Didnt think of a name yet
-Aimed to create a fully automated solution to turn on and off water pump based on overhead tank
+Goal: Aimed to create a fully automated solution to turn on and off water pump based on overhead tank